Codecademy/docs/content/python/concepts/functions/functions.md

     a = b
     b = c

-# Iterate through the Fibonacci sequence untill we hit a limit
+# Iterate through the Fibonacci sequence until a limit is reached
 for num in fibonacci():
   if num > 50:
     break